 Staying Safe at Whitehouse Farm

-We are so excited to announce we are re-opening on 11th July, entry will be pre booked tickets only.
+We are delighted to be welcoming visitors to the farm again, entry will be pre booked tickets only.
 Here’s the important information you need to know before you visit.

-This information may change as further guidance is issued and restrictions are eased.
+This information may change as further guidance is issued and/or restrictions are eased/changed.
+Please always refer to gov.uk for the most up to date information for your area.

 Enjoying a safe day out at Whitehouse Farm